Article

 the use of an artificial intelligence markup language by a chatbot to imitate human conversations

-The bot uses an artificial intelligence markup language to imitate human conversations
+The bot uses an AI markup language to imitate human conversations

 However, it still should be a bot.
 Don’t try to delude customers that they’re talking to a real human.
 It may evoke a negative attitude to your brand when they reveal the deceit.
 And again, set your chatbot’s purpose first and think of a character afterward.